glazing-town/Gavinragrinn/resources/notes.md

 Don't be afraid to give up the good to go for the great.
 Performance Sharding Great things never come from comfort zones.
 Work hard in silence, let your success be your noise.
 Code Review
 Parallel Processing Pull Request Testing Code Review Success usually comes to those who are too busy to be looking for it.
 Docker Distributed Systems RabbitMQ Artificial Intelligence
-Cloud Functions JavaScript Database Indexing Artificial Intelligence GraphQL Testing Microservices Python
+Cloud Functions JavaScript Database Indexing Artificial Intelligence GraphQL Testing Microservices Python Database Indexing Stay hungry, stay foolish.
+I find that the harder I work, the more luck I seem to have.
+Data Pipeline Quantum Computing Happiness is not something ready made.
+It comes from your own actions.
+CI/CD JavaScript